oliverwstein/pokemon-adventure/design_plan/FSM_notes.md

 - `OfferMove` only ever applies to one player, and accepts only `ChooseMoveToForget`
 - `OfferEvolution` only ever applies to one player, and accepts only `EvolutionResponse`

-- If a command is required for a player with `PlayerType::NPC`, call the generator to get the command and use the result.
-- If a command is missing or invalid for a player with `PlayerType::Human`:
+- If a command is missing for any player (Human or NPC):
     1. the `GameState` is set to `AwaitingInput`
     2. a copy of the inciting `BattleAction` is put back on the stack
+- External systems (BattleRunner) provide commands via UI for humans or AI for NPCs

 Note that the PFSM must be designed such that there are never 'outdated' BattleCommands in `battle_commands`.
 Consequently, care must be paid with the situations where actions are requested from both players.
 - A weird edge case might involve confusion: